iterative/mlem.ai/content/docs/gto/command-reference/stages.md

 # stages

-Print list of stages used in the registry
+Print list of stages used in the registry.

 ## Synopsis